 - Survey: In the first stage, markets conduct interviews and discussions with the customers.
 They identify focus groups and develop a questionnaire for data collection.

-- Analysis: The factor analysis is performed on the collected data.
-The marketers segregate customers into groups based on these factors.
+- Analysis: After that, marketers perform factor analysis on the collected data.
+Also, they segregate customers into groups based on these factors.

 - Profiling: In this stage, the groups are placed under different bases, as discussed above.
-It is further segregated into distinguished attributes to arrive at the target market.
+It is further segregated according to distinguished attributes to reach the target market.

 Criteria

-Following criteria must be satisfied during the process of segmentation:
+The following criteria must be satisfied during the segmentation process:

 - There should be a means of identification of segments.